 4. SERVICE INTEGRATION (Illinois Service Integration: Overview and Self-Assessment Guide)

-• Identify steps that required partners will take within the term of this MOU to implement the strategies described in the Service Integration Action Plan.
+• Identify commitments that required partners will make within the term of this MOU to implement strategies described in the area's Service Integration Action Plan, which is hereby incorporated into this MOU.